ottok/debgpt/README.md

 *Mailing-List:* Debian Deep Learning Team <debian-ai@lists.debian.org>

-## Proof-Of-Concept (Step 1 for this project)
+## Proof-Of-Concept

+Prompt-engineering an existing Chatting LLM with debian-specific documents, like debian-policy, debian developer references, and some man pages.
+Since we cannot squash all the texts into the same context due to hardware / model limits, we can wrap different prompt engineering tricks into different APIs.
 This step is easy.
 Does not require any model parameter updates.

-Prompt-engineering an existing Chatting LLM with debian-specific documents, like debian-policy, debian developer references, and some man pages.
-Since we cannot squash all the texts into the same context due to hardware / model limits, we can wrap different prompt engineering tricks into different APIs.

-The imagined use cases will be like the follows:
+The imagined use cases will be like the follows (we will really implement these ideas and evaluate):

 ```python